f957-cua/github-actions-template/README.md

 Repository containing all examples and notes for github actions.
 This info was edited here.
+Changed once again.